You can brush up your identification skills, help on a conservation task, see a rare species or just enjoy a beautiful site.

 Join the Wiltshire Branch at Stanton Country Park for one of three moth events being run here this summer.
 This is an ideal event to bring children who are interested in wildlife.
 Owls may be heard and Bats should be seen.

-Join us on a walk around Hollingbury Park to look for the White-Letter Hairstreak amongst Brighton’s national collection of Elms.
+Join the Upper Thames Branch on a walk to look for the Brown Hairstreak butterfly.